Snowflake-Labs/terraform-provider-snowflake/docs/resources/task.md

 ### Required

 - `database` (String) The database in which to create the task.
 Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`
-- `enabled` (Boolean) Specifies if the task should be started or suspended.
 - `name` (String) Specifies the identifier for the task; must be unique for the database and schema in which the task is created.
 Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`
 - `schema` (String) The schema in which to create the task.
 Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`
 - `sql_statement` (String) Any single SQL statement, or a call to a stored procedure, executed when the task runs.
+- `started` (Boolean) Specifies if the task should be started or suspended.

 ### Optional